GRV96/file_tree/README.md

 Function `explore_dir_tree` visits all ramifications of a directory tree and represents it with `DirTreeItem` instances.

-Function `write_dir_tree` writes the text representation of a directory tree in a text file.
+Function `write_dir_tree` writes the representation of a directory tree in a text file.

 ### Command line application